-- a) Pontifex College MTS and DTF: Pontifex accepts transfer students and credit from accredited Catholic institutions for academic work for up to 50% of the total required credits.
-All transfer credit is at the discretion of the academic staff of Pontifex University. - b) Pontifex College MSA/MSA ToB/NE: Pontifex accepts transfer students and credit from accredited Catholic institutions for academic work and also accepts credits for studio work conducted under the supervision of pre-approved institutions and practicing artists with incoming transfer credit being limited to 50% of the total required credits for the MSA degree (i.e. maximum
+- a) Pontifex College M.T.S. and D.T.F: Pontifex University accepts transfer students and credit from accredited Catholic institutions for academic work for up to 50% of the total required credits.
+All transfer credit is at the discretion of the academic staff of Pontifex University. - b) Pontifex College MSA/MSA ToB/NE: Pontifex University accepts transfer students and credit from accredited Catholic institutions for academic work.
+Pontifex University also accepts credits for studio work conducted under the supervision of pre-approved institutions and practicing artists.
+Incoming transfer credit is limited to 50% of the total required credits for the MSA degree (i.e. maximum

 15 credit hours) or the MSA ToB.NE (i.e. a maximum of 18 credit hours).
-Given the very defined and faith-based nature of both programs, all transfer credit is at the discretion of the Provost.
+Given the defined and faith-based nature of both programs, all transfer credit is at the discretion of the Provost.

-- c) Pontifex College M.Ed: Pontifex accepts transfer students and credit from accredited Catholic institutions for academic work up to 50% of the total required credits.
-All transfer credit is at the discretion of the academic staff of Pontifex University. - d) Holy Spirit College MTS and MTh Degree programs accept transfer students from accredited or approved institutions.
+- c) Pontifex College M.CEd.: Pontifex accepts transfer students and credit from accredited Catholic institutions for academic work up to 50% of the total required credits.
+All transfer credit is at the discretion of the academic staff of Pontifex University. - d) Holy Spirit College M.T.S. program accepts transfer students from accredited or approved institutions.
 Up to 50% of degree credit can be transferred from other institutions.